-The exhibition New Realities will feature work from leading photographers including William Henry Fox Talbot, Julia Margaret Cameron, Roger Fenton and Gustave Le Gray, alongside anonymous surprises which have never previously been shown.
-One highlight will be work by the first woman photographer, Anna Atkins, who published the first book illustrated with photographs.
-The Dutch photographers George Hendrik Breitner and Willem Witsen will also be represented.
+The exhibition New Realities features work from leading photographers including William Henry Fox Talbot, Julia Margaret Cameron, Roger Fenton and Gustave Le Gray, alongside anonymous surprises which have never previously been shown.
+One highlight is the work by the first woman photographer, Anna Atkins, who published the first book illustrated with photographs.
+The Dutch photographers George Hendrik Breitner and Willem Witsen are also represented.

 Today photography is a universal language that everyone speaks and understands, but this was far from the case in the early days of the medium.
 There is a vast contrast between the casual snapshots of today and the experiments of the earliest photographers, which took such great effort to produce.
 This new and magical medium caused a revolutionary shift away from the styles of imagery people were accustomed to seeing in paintings, drawings or engravings.
 Photography introduced an entirely new way of seeing and representing reality.

-New Realities will show how people set out with their camera to explore the world, from personal life to the unfamiliar peoples of distant Asia.
+New Realities shows how people set out with their camera to explore the world, from personal life to the unfamiliar peoples of distant Asia.
 X-rays and photos of botanical collections will illustrate the use of photography in the scientific world.
-There will also be examples of practical applications such as police photographs of criminals, and the first uses of photography in advertising.
-The exhibition will cast light on how photography established its position as an artistic medium, initially with subjects and compositions derived from painting.
-Finally, we will see how amateur photography took off and the medium came to be used increasingly as a source of entertainment.
+There are examples of practical applications such as police photographs of criminals, and the first uses of photography in advertising.
+The exhibition casts light on how photography established its position as an artistic medium, initially with subjects and compositions derived from painting.
+Finally, we see how amateur photography took off and the medium came to be used increasingly as a source of entertainment.